+Situated in the southeastern portion of downtown, Yaletown is bordered by Homer St. to the west.
 Once an industrial district, today Yaletown is one of Vancouver’s hottest neighbourhoods.
-It’s home to many of the city’s trendiest restaurants, bars and night spots, hip shopping boutiques, and celebrity haunts.
+It’s home to many of the city’s trendiest restaurants, bars and nightspots, hip shopping boutiques, and celebrity haunts.

-While the majority of Yaletown residents are young professionals between 20 and 40, wealthy penthouse dwellers, a small number of families, and a growing number of empty-nesters factor into the mix.
+While the majority of Yaletown residents are young professionals between 20 and 40 years old, wealthy penthouse dwellers, a small number of families, and a growing number of empty-nesters also factor into the mix.

-To see the locals in action, head over to the neighbourhood’s favorite gourmet market, Urban Fare--Yaletown’s daytime hub--where you can eat breakfast and lunch or bring home dinner.
+To see the locals in action, head over to the neighborhood’s favorite gourmet market: Urban Fare.
+At this daytime hub, you can eat breakfast and lunch or bring home dinner.

 Restaurants and Nightlife